 I don't have the crystal set anymore, but I kept listening to radios.
 I had a number of smallish transitors and one of those big 4-band jobs that picked up nothing but static on the non-broadcast band, but fueled dreams of exotic stations and broadcasts I couldn't pick up with the "normal" radios.
 These days I still listen to the radio—mainly in the car or podcasts of shows I can play while I work.

-I love radios, particularly the older ones.
-It's like doing darkroom work in photography—you can do so much more with modern equipment and methods, but it's not as satisfying.
+I love old radios.
+It's like darkroom work in photography—you can do so much more with modern equipment and methods, but it's not as satisfying.
 I've tried internet radio and I can get all kinds of stations from all over the world with wonderful sound quality; but when you're sitting in the dark with nothing but the glow of the dial lights and maybe some vacuum tubes, you're sitting there making tiny adjustments via your fingertips on knobs, trying to project yourself a thousand miles to pick out a voice through static and atmospherics; it's just not the same looking at a web page and tapping a mouse.

 There aren't many radios in my collection, yet they seem to dominate my house.
 I also collect photographic light meters, and all of my light meters (and I have many) take up less space than just my Transoceanics.
 Like a lot of people, I'm stuck for space and every time I acquire something new, I have to figure out how to stay off the TV show Hoarders.